-Students in grades 2-5 will be using homework organizers.
+Students in Grades 1-5 will be using planners.
 Please take a moment each day to check the planner with your child and to look for teacher comments.
 All students should be writing their daily assignments, upcoming tests and quizzes, and spelling words for successful learning.
-The planner also reflects your child's daily behavior.
-Many teachers ask that parents sign planners each evening.
+Parents can write notes to teachers in the planners as the teachers check them every morning.
+Many teachers ask that parents sign the planner each evening.